-You have an EN and ZH version of every article.
-Search Console flags /en/your-article/ as “Duplicate without user-selected canonical” or worse, “Alternate page with proper canonical tag” — and the ZH version is the one indexed instead.
-The cause is almost always that the canonical link in your EN template ends up pointing to the ZH URL (or vice versa), or both versions point to a single language as the canonical.
-The rule for multilingual sites is simple: each language version is self-canonical, and hreflang declares them as alternates.
-Most template bugs in this area come from confusing these two mechanisms.
+You have an EN and a ZH version of every article.
+Search Console flags /en/your-article/ as “Duplicate without user-selected canonical”, or it marks one language as “Alternate page with proper canonical tag” and indexes the other language instead.
+The cause is almost always that the canonical link in your EN template points at the ZH URL (or vice versa), or that both versions name a single language as the canonical.

 Common causes